neotoma/personal-web/README.md

 Then run [Grunt](https://github.com/gruntjs/grunt) depending on what you want to do:

-- **Development Dry Run**: run `grunt dev-dry` to compile the code for development.
+- **Development Dry Run**: run `grunt dev-dry` to compile the code for development purposes.
+This compiled code can be found in the `dev` directory.

-- **Development**: run `grunt dev` to compile the code for development and start a web server to view it locally on your machine.
+- **Development**: run `grunt dev` to compile the code for development purposes and start a web server to view it locally on your machine.
 See the grunt output for the address and port to use.

--  **Deployment Dry Run**: run `grunt deploy-dry` to compile fully minified code and styling that can be pushed to a server manually or simply checked for accuracy before deployment below.
+-  **Deployment Dry Run**: run `grunt deploy-dry` to compile code for deployment purposes that can be pushed to a server manually or simply checked for accuracy before deployment below.
+This compiled code can be found in the `public` directory.

+- **Deployment Testing**: run `grunt deploy-test` to compile code for deployment and start a web server to view it locally on your machine.
+See the grunt output for the address and port to use.

--  **Deployment**: run `grunt deploy` to compile, commit and push everything in the `public` directory to the `gh-pages` branch for hosting on GitHub Pages.
+-  **Deployment**: run `grunt deploy` to compile code for deployment then commit and push it to the `gh-pages` branch for hosting on GitHub Pages.

 ## Loading data